LSEG-API-Samples/Example.RTH.DotNet.DotNetCoreTickHistoryOnDemandRequest/README.md

 ...
 ```

-Get data from response message using JObject.Parse from NewtonSoft Json.NET library.
+To get data from response message, application may use JObject.Parse from NewtonSoft Json.NET library to parse the data.
 The following sample codes demonstrate how to get JobID and Notes from Http response message.

 Sample Http response message
 ```json